edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 ## Introduction

 The EdgeX registry and configuration service provides other EdgeX Foundry microservices with information about associated services within EdgeX Foundry (such as location and status) and configuration properties (i.e., a repository of initialization and operating values).
 Today, EdgeX Foundry uses **Core Keeper** as its reference implementation configuration and registry provider.
-Core Keeper integrates Redis for data persistence and adopts EdgeX’s `go-mod-configuration` and `go-mod-registry` modules.
+Core Keeper integrates PostgreSQL for data persistence and adopts EdgeX’s `go-mod-configuration` and `go-mod-registry` modules.
 However, abstractions are in place so that these functions could be provided by alternate implementations.
 Registration and configuration could be supported by different services if necessary.
 For more, see the [Configuration Provider](ConfigurationAndRegistry.md#configuration-provider) and [Registry Provider](ConfigurationAndRegistry.md#registry-provider) sections.

 ## Configuration